Senior advocate and families question who to blame for undercounted nursing homes COVID-19 deaths

 A new report from the attorney general reveals the number of COVID-19 that happened inside nursing home has have been unreported by as much as 50%.

-According to the report, the department of health had reported about 6400 resident deaths in nursing homes due to COVID-19 from march to august 3rd.
-But, that doesn’t include residents who got sick and later died at a hospital. those numbers were counted separately.
+According to the report, the department of health had reported about 6,400 resident deaths in nursing homes due to COVID-19 from March to August 3.
+But, that doesn’t include residents who got sick and later died at a hospital.
+Those numbers were counted separately.

-In addition to the death findings, the report also found insufficient PPE in nursing homes, and insufficient COVID-19 testing.
+In addition to the death findings, the report also found insufficient personal protective equipment in nursing homes, and insufficient COVID-19 testing.

 Critics like Norsen are blasting the state health commissioner and the governor.